-The Farr Institute’s e-Infrastructure research theme provides the frameworks that underpin the safe and trusted use of data for patient benefit.
+The Farr Institute’s e-Infrastructure research theme provided the frameworks that underpin the safe and trusted use of data for patient benefit.

-Research in this area supports internationally leading collaborative research with advanced communications networks, data resources and innovations in hardware and software.
-This provides key tools for researchers to investigate, understand and improve population health and individual care.
+Research in this area supported internationally leading collaborative research with advanced communications networks, data resources and innovations in hardware and software.
+This provided key tools for researchers to investigate, understand and improve population health and individual care.

 In addition to its applications in information gathering and interpretation, e-Infrastructure is also critical for efficient dissemination of new knowledge to clinicians and patients for benefiting care.